 Drink Caffeinated Tea or Coffee

 Consuming beverages with caffeine may provide relief when experiencing headaches.
 Caffeine constricts blood vessels, increases alertness, and produces a positive mood, all of which have an effect on headaches.
-Caffeine withdrawal also causes headaches if you consume large amounts and suddenly stops, so be mindful of your caffeine intake.
+Caffeine withdrawal also causes headaches if you consume large amounts and suddenly stop, so be mindful of your caffeine intake.

 Although most people can consume alcoholic drinks without getting headaches, studies show that alcohol can trigger migraines in about one-third of people who get them.
 The reason why alcohol can trigger headaches is that it’s a vasodilator, meaning it widens blood vessels.
 Headaches are a common side-effect for people who take vasodilators.
 Alcohol is also a diuretic, meaning it causes your body to lose water and electrolytes through frequent urination, which can lead to dehydration.